githubnoobit/githubnoobit/README.md

-- 👋 Hi, I’m @githubnoobit
+- 👋 Hi, I’m @singhrajnish.
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning DSA + JAVA.
 - 📫 if you want to reach me plz Email on rajnish0030@gmail.com